camera-mc-dev/mc_base/README.md

-# multi-camera, motion-capture, markerless capture c++ framework `mc_dev`
+## `mc_dev`

 The `mc_dev` framework is a suite of C++ tools created for enabling development of multi-camera markerless motion capture tools, but is likely to be useful to all CAMERA researchers using C++ and multiple cameras.
+Depending how you feel, you can think of the `mc_` as standing for multi-camera, motion capture or markerless capture.

 A brief summary of some of the key features are: